alanesq/ESP32Cam-range/README.md

     It also requires an sd card to store the data on and a case of some kind.

-    Note: you can use an Arduino as a programmer if you wish, see: https://pre-processing.com/how-to-configure-the-esp32-cam-with-arduino-uno/
+    Note: you can use an Arduino as a programmer if you wish, see: https://pre-processing.com/how-to-configure-the-esp32-cam-with-arduino-uno/ or you can buy a programmer which would make it much easier: https://www.tindie.com/products/bitluni/cam-prog/

 Build details:
   The esp32cam module requires the code installing which if you are not experienced with Arduino IDE can be a bit of a challenge but apart from this